-In-Person and Remote Visitors
+In-Person and Remote Online Visitors

-A greater proportion of women than men visit public libraries (74% of women versus 65% of men).
-As people age, the proportion that visit public libraries tends to decrease.
-Interestingly, at the lowest and highest age ranges, higher proportions of men visit public libraries than women.
-Table 57 access except for the over 64 age category.
-Table 61
+A greater proportion of women than men visit public libraries in-person or remote online (74% of women versus 65% of men).
+As people age, the proportion that visit public libraries tends to decrease At the lowest age range, higher proportions of men visit public libraries than women.
+(Table 57)